cmualgos/cmualgos.github.io/_posts/2018-09-12-matchings-via-LPs.md

 others](https://homepages.cwi.nl/~rdewolf/publ/qc/stoc130-fiorini.pdf)
 showed that the TSP would require LPs of exponential size.
-The question for matchings remained open for a couple more years, until Rothvoss result proved his reslt.
+The question for matchings remained open for a couple more years, until Rothvoss result proved his result.
 See [this tutorial](https://simons.berkeley.edu/talks/extended-formulations1) on "extended formulations" and lower bounds to get started on these questions.